Customising your themes and palettes

 gridExtra::grid.arrange(ggpre, ggpost, ncol = 2)

-In every project, it’s good to use specific palettes to ensure colours are being used consistently across all your plots.
-I’ll assume that you know about how ggplot2 understands the colours or you can read on that here if you want.
+In every project, it’s good to use specific palettes to ensure colors are being used consistently across all your plots.
+I’ll assume that you know about how ggplot2 understands the colors or you can read on that here if you want.

-Colours clearly make much more interesting plots and ease the interpretation.
+Colors clearly make much more interesting plots and ease the interpretation.
 However, they should be used with caution as they can also mislead the interpretation if they are used incorrectly.
 Therefore, the best place to start using them is to use one of the pre-defined palettes.
-Luckily, ggplot2 has plenty of such palettes and they are good if you don’t even want to install an additional package.
-I think you can’t go wrong with either viridis or color brewer 2.
+Luckily, ggplot2 has plenty of such palettes, and they are good if you don’t even want to install an additional package.
+I think you can’t go wrong with either viridis or ColorBrewer 2.

 ggplot(data = cars, aes(x = dist, y = speed)) +